CodeMacrocosm/Web-a-Thon/suggestions.md

 I [Prakash kumar](https://github.com/prakash-sah-lab) suggest you to don't think coding is hard .
 You start learning from zero level , firstly watch some video and know about language.

 I [Shruthi](https://gitHub.com/shruthi-kotawar) suggest you Never sit for long between programming.
 I always resolve real hard problems from taking a walk.

+I [Sameera](https://github.com/sameera-7) suggest you to  Use Version Control Software.